Great Lakes Summer Collegiate League

 The Great Lakes Summer Collegiate League (GLSCL) is a collegiate summer baseball league in the Great Lakes region of the United States.
 It is affiliated with the National Alliance of College Summer Baseball and comprises teams with college baseball players from around North America.
 The league is sanctioned and supported by Major League Baseball.
 Players are not paid so as to maintain their NCAA eligibility, and the league follows NCAA rules.
 Many of the teams play in baseball stadiums that are normally occupied by college teams.

 The Great Lakes Summer Collegiate League uses wooden bats to prepare collegiate players for the transition to professional baseball.

+History

+Following the 2023 season, the league announced that five teams–Cincinnati Steam, Jet Box Baseball Club, Licking County Settlers, Richmond Jazz, Sandusky Bay Ice Haulers–would skip the 2024 season to "reorganize [...] for future long term stability" with the option to return after one season, and that the Royal Oak Leprechauns would leave the league.
+The Leprechauns joined the Northwoods League.
+The Flag City Sluggers joined the league in 2025, joining the seven teams that competed in 2024.